 With all the sugar, salt and fat, Christmas is one of the tastiest and most tempting times of year.
 “That’s just the nature of the beast,” says Andrews.
-It goes without saying that we should resist over-indulging.

-More importantly, ensure the delicacies of the season don’t displace the necessities.
+Enjoy, but ensure the delicacies of the season don’t displace the necessities.
 “Get your veggies in,” says Andrews, “even if it’s Booster Juice.
 Anything to get those vitamins and nutrients.”

 Her trick: mix fruits and vegetables in a blender and drink them (check out her suggestions below).
 It gives her a boost of energy that keeps the body and its processes in good working order.
 “I can tell when I haven’t had my jar of vegetables and fruits.”

 This may be the season of giving, but you still have to take time for yourself.
 This can mean closing the bathroom door and sinking into the tub for an hour, but it also means disconnecting so you can re-establish the connection between the mind and body – that essential awareness of your own basic needs.

 Remember to breathe.

 “Shut the smartphone off for half an hour,” says Andrews.
 Say no to committments when possible.
 Remember to breathe.
 “Oxygen is the fuel for our cells.
 Three deep breaths in, I always say, when you’re feeling a little bit stressed.”

 Simplest of all: pause to reflect upon the positive.
 In the midst of Christmas busyness, says Andrews, “take the time to think of those little things we take for granted.”